 The Colosseum, Roman Forum, and Palatine Hill are adjacent to each other.
 The Forum and Palatine Hill are in one enclosure, and the Colosseum is a few yards away within its own fence.

-This world-famous icon is an ancient amphitheater dating from AD 70 and the unmissable sight of Rome.
-Official tickets to the Colosseum are surprisingly cheap, but difficult to get hold of due to time restrictions, which is why we offer last minute tickets.
+This world-famous icon is an ancient amphitheater dating from AD 70 and is the iconic, unmissable sight of Rome.
+Official tickets to the Colosseum are surprisingly cheap, but difficult to get hold of due to management issues and time restrictions, which is why we offer last minute tickets.

 What ticket do I need to buy for the Colosseum?